 A contract manufacturer is considered to be a manufacturer.
 A contract manufacturer is a manufacturer which processes tangible personal property on the behalf of other manufacturers.
 A contract manufacturer does not sell the tangible personal property which it processes on the behalf of another manufacturer.

 Examples of businesses that qualify as manufacturers:

 - bookbinders

 - newspaper publishers

-- contract manufacturers as of 7/1/97
+- contract manufacturers

 - printers

-- quarrying as of 7/1/98
+- quarrying

-- mining as of 7/1/98
+- mining

 - producers of drugs or agricultural supplies

 - lumber millers

 Examples of businesses that are not manufacturers: